avimanyu786/TrajectoryMergeAssist/README.md

     a.
 The first trajectory file (name ends with ".xtc")

     b.
-The second trajectory file (also ends with ".xtc")
+The second trajectory file from an extended GROMACS MD simulation

 2. It is recommended to work with the above files from a location like: